 Youth Transition Centers

-The PAL program provides transition services to youth aging out of the foster care system from ages 15 to 21, to expand their skills and knowledge, strengthen their self-confidence, create healthy community relationships, help youth learn self-guidance, and prepare the young adults for emancipation.
+The PAL program provides services to youth aging out of the foster care system to expand their skills and knowledge; strengthen their self-confidence; create healthy community relationships, and ultimately learn self-guidance.
+PAL provides transition services to foster youth and alumni from ages 15 1/2 to 21 in order to better prepare young adults for emancipation.

 Our House transitional apartments operated by BCFS-Kerrville offer affordable and supportive housing units for young adults ages 18-25.
 The apartments are for young adults transitioning into self-sufficiency and those struggling with homelessness.
 The facility offers affordable one-bedroom units in a drug- and alcohol-free environment.
 All tenants are provided case management, counseling, employment and educational services while living at the apartments.
 Currently, the apartment facility includes eight 1-bedroom units.
 An adult supervises the apartments and manages the property.
 Our House has helped dozens of local young adults transition into self-sufficiency.